Changes to bus services

 Community Transport is for anyone of any age who does not have their own transport and who cannot access public transport services easily.
 In South Cambridgeshire, the people who use these services are generally older people, those with a disability and those who are isolated because of the rural nature of the district.
 Under 16s must be accompanied by an adult.

-The main services available to South Cambridgeshire residents are featured in our South Cambridgeshire Transport Directory 2021 [PDF, 4MB].
+The main services available to South Cambridgeshire residents are featured in our South Cambridgeshire Transport Directory 2022 [PDF, 3.5MB].
 The leaflet includes maps of the district showing which services cover which villages.
-Copies of the leaflet are available from the Sustainable Communities and Wellbeing Team on (01954) 713 070.
+Copies of the leaflet are available from the Communities Team on 01954 713 070.

-You can also contact the County Council's Community Transport Officer about your transport needs on 0345 045 1151.
-Alternatively, follow the link to the County Council's Community Transport web pages or download their A to Z guide to Community Transport in the City and South Cambridgeshire.
-[PDF]
+You can also contact the Cambridgeshire & Peterborough Combined Authority's Community Transport Officer about your transport needs on 07874 861259 Alternatively, follow the link to the Cambridgeshire & Peterborough Combined Authority Community Transport web pages.

 The Voluntary Network